pacs-course/pacs-examples/Examples/src/OneDMesh/README.md

 This software provides a class to store a simple 1D mesh of a one dimensional domain represented by an interval.
 It uses a policy, that derives from `OneDMeshGenerator`, to implement the actual mesh generation process.
 We provide two policies: one for uniform mesh generation, the other that allows to prescribe a variable mesh spacing.
-The latter needs to integrate a ordinary differential equation to locate the mesh nodes; to this purpose it uses one of the  runge kutta adaptive schemes provided in the directory `rk45/`
+The latter needs to integrate a ordinary differential equation to locate the mesh nodes; to this purpose it uses one of the  runge kutta adaptive schemes provided in the directory `RKFSolver/`

 `main_TestGenerator` is a simple application to test the sofware and `run_test_generator.sh` is a script that runs the code and lauches `gnuplot`.

 # What do I learn here? #
 - An example of the *strategy design pattern*, or policy.
 The way the mesh is generated is a policy of the class Mesh1d.
-According to the policy the mesh can be univorm or with a prescribed spacing;
+According to the policy the mesh can be uniform or with a prescribed spacing;
-- A way to compute the nodes of a mesh by integrating a spacing function using an ode solver.
+- A way to compute the nodes of a mesh by integrating a spacing function with an ode solver.